leonmavr/chip-8/README.md

 ```

 ### 1.1 What is Chip-8?
 Chip-8 is not an actual hardware.
 It's a a virtual machine (like Java) that was implemented by a number of computers in the 70s and calculators in the 80s.
-It was designed for people to program really early home microcomputers.
+It was designed for people to program really early home microcomputers (e.g. [Telmac 1800](http://www.hobbylabs.org/telmac.htm)).
 Instead of using actual microprocessor opcodes, it was always designed to be a virtual language and be interpreted at runtime ([reference](http://www.emulator101.com/introduction-to-chip-8.html)).

 ### 1.2 Its architecture
 Chip-8 operates on 4 kB of RAM memory and certain partitions of it are reserved for the interpreter, the loaded program (rom), and some hardcoded font sprites.
 It has 16 general-purpose 8-bit registers prfixed by `V`, one special 16-bit register called `I` which points to memory locations, and two special 8-bit sound and timer registers which tick at 60 Hz.